siggisim/example-bazel-monorepo/README.md

 ### *Golang* Support

 There's Golang code in [`/cli`](/cli).
-It implements a simple CLI for the common 'Blind Date With a 📖' product.
+It implements a simple CLI for the common 'Blind Date With a ð' product.

 ##### Dependency Management